 While both products have their pros and cons, they share the same purpose, which is to cool our PC.
 And although we have discussed that liquid coolers provide the best and more efficient cooling performance, there are still other things to consider whether you should get an air or liquid cooler.

 The very first thing you should consider when choosing a cooler is your budget.
-Although liquid coolers provide better performance, you can still cool your PC with the use of an air cooler but it will cost you less.
-IF you have the budget, I’d say go for a liquid cooler, otherwise you can settle on an air cooler just fine.
+Although liquid coolers provide a better performance, you can still cool your PC with the use of an air cooler but it will cost you less.
+IF you have the budget, I’d say go for a liquid cooler, otherwise, you can settle on an air cooler just fine.

 Choosing the type of cooler will also depend on the tasks or applications that you are going to run on your computer.
 If you expect that your computer will undergo heavy usage, you can invest in a decent air cooler, if you don’t want to be spending more time maintaining a liquid cooler.
 But if you are up to some serious overclocking, a liquid cooler is the better choice.